nerab/paradeiser/README.md

           $ pom config

 If the `at` command is not available or not enabled, `pom init` will issue a warning.
-The program will continue because it is still useful for recording, although it will not be able to enqueue itself in order to execute the (time-based) `pre-finish` and `pre-break` hooks.
+The program will continue because it is still useful for recording, although it will not be able to enqueue itself in order to execute the (time-based) `before-finish` and `before-break` hooks.

 ### Troubleshooting